 (Ord.
 14-09.
 Passed 6-3-09.)

-SMOKE ALARMS REQUIRED: In order to protect the occupants of rental units located throughout our City from fires and to reduce the chance that a fire will start, at least one (1) fully operable, properly installed and appropriately placed smoke alarm must be on every floor of the structure , including the basement.
+SMOKE ALARMS REQUIRED: At least one (1) fully operable, properly installed and appropriately placed smoke alarm must be on every floor of the structure, including the basement.
 IF THE RENTAL UNIT DOES NOT CONTAIN THESE DEVICES, THEY MUST BE INSTALLED IMMEDIATELY.

-STAIRS/HANDRAILS: Every inside and outside set of stairs shall have a handrail firmly fastened, capable of supporting normally imposed loads, and shall be maintained in good condition.
+STAIRS/HANDRAILS/GUARDRAILS: Every inside and outside stair flight with more than three risers shall have a handrail and guardrails firmly fastened, capable of supporting normally imposed loads, and shall be maintained in good condition.
 Guardrails shall be provided on all decks, platforms or landings that are 30” or more above grade.

-ELECTRICAL & SERVICE EQUIPMENT: Every dwelling shall be serviced with a main service that is not less than 60 amperes.
-In order to maintain the wiring and facilities in a good and safe state of repair, and to eliminate shock hazards, the following basic code requirements shall be met:
+ELECTRICAL & SERVICE EQUIPMENT: Every dwelling shall be serviced with a main service that is not less than 60 amperes and shall comply with the following requirements listed below:

-- Each habitable room must contain 1 light switch and 2 outlets located on opposite walls
+- Each habitable room must contain one (1) light switch and two (2) outlets located on opposite walls.

 BASIC INTERIOR MAINTENANCE:

-- The water heating facility shall be maintained in a safe working condition, and provide hot water at no less than 120 degrees at all times
+- The water heating facility shall be maintained in a safe working condition and always provide hot water at no less than 120 degrees.

-- Each habitable room shall have a window which is operable, in a state of good repair, glazed, and provided with suitable hardware
+- Each habitable room shall have at least one window which is operable, in a state of good repair, glazed, and provided with suitable hardware and a screen.

-- The heating unit shall be in good working order, and provide a temperature of 70 degrees plus, when the outdoor temperature is 0 degrees Fahrenheit
+- The heating unit shall be in good working order and provide a temperature of at least 70 degrees when the outdoor temperature is 0 degrees Fahrenheit.

 BASIC EXTERIOR MAINTENANCE:

-- The exterior of the building and any accessory building and garages shall show no signs of deterioration and the structure shall have address numbers visible from the street.
+- The exterior of the structure, accessory buildings and garages shall show no signs of deterioration and the structure shall have address numbers visible from the street.

-- All exterior wood surfaces of an outbuilding shall be protected by paint or other appropriate coating
+- All exterior wood surfaces of the structure and outbuildings shall be protected by paint or other appropriate coating.